QR code linking to mobile-ssh.github.io

 SSH terminal

-VT100/xterm-256color terminal emulation with color, cursor keys, scrollback, copy, and Android keyboard support.
+xterm-256color terminal emulation with 5000-line scrollback, color, cursor keys, copy/share, and pinch-to-zoom text sizing.

 Multi-session grid